opentdf/platform/README.md

 To providion a custom keycloak setup, create a yaml following the format of [the sample keycloak config]((service/cmd/keycloak_data.yaml)).
 You can create different realms with seperate users, clients, roles, and groups.
 Run the provisioning with `go run ./service provision keycloak-from-config -f <path-to-your-yaml-file>`.

-To provision custom policy data, you can use the database provisioning or the custom data provisioning.
-The custom data provisioning utilizes the sdk to make calls to the services to create the data so this must be done while the server is running.
-Create a yaml file specifying the data you want to create in the format of [the sample policy data config]((service/cmd/simple_policy_data.yaml)).
-Run the provisioning with `go run ./service provision data-from-config -f <path-to-your-yaml-file>`.

 ### Generation

 Our native gRPC service functions are generated from `proto` definitions using [Buf](https://buf.build/docs/introduction).